sanghongn/audio/README.md

 main.py is to build model and predict data 'test'.

-Full project is demonstrate on Colab, you can see detail in 'audio.ipynb'
+Full project is demonstrate on Colab, you can see detail in 'test.ipynb'